GuilFest: GuilFests 1992–2014

 In 2003, the main acts were Madness, Alice Cooper, The Darkness and Atomic Kitten.

 In 2004 the main acts were Katie Melua, Simple Minds, Blondie and UB40.

 The 2005 event, at that point the biggest in the event's history with 15,000 people attending, featured 6 music stages along with a comedy tent.
-The headline acts were The Pogues, Paul Weller, and Status Quo, other acts included The Storys, Chas and Dave and the Subways.
+The headline acts were The Pogues, Paul Weller and Status Quo, other acts included Chas and Dave, The Subways and The Storys.

 The 2006 event was headlined by Embrace, a-ha and Billy Idol, and featured Nizlopi, The Wonder Stuff, The Lightning Seeds, The Stranglers, Gary Numan and The Storys.
 GuilFest won the Best Family Festival Award for 2006.

 The 2007 event was held again at Stoke Park on the 13th, 14th, and 15 July 2007 and the BBC Radio 2 main stage was headlined by Supergrass, Squeeze and Madness.
 The Magic Numbers played before Madness on the Sunday.
 The second stage (sponsored by Ents24) featured Richard Thompson, The Saw Doctors, and Uriah Heep as the headliners.

 The 2008 event was sponsored by the University of Surrey and headlined by The Levellers, Blondie and The Australian Pink Floyd Show.
-Fightstar, The Ghost of a Thousand and The Blackout played the Rock Sound sponsored Rock Cave in 2008 as well.
+Fightstar, The Ghost of a Thousand, The Blackout and Midasuno played the Rock Sound sponsored Rock Cave in 2008 as well.

-2009 performers included: Motörhead, Goldie Lookin Chain, You Me at Six, Nouvelle Vague, Brian Wilson (Beach Boys), Joe Bonamassa, Happy Mondays, The Wailers, The Charlatans, Athlete, Toploader, Will Young, Eureka Machines, DJ Yoda, Rusko, The Love Band, The Fins and Andrew Morris (Singer Songwriter).
+2009 performers included: Motörhead, Goldie Lookin Chain, You Me at Six, Brian Wilson (Beach Boys), The Charlatans, Athlete, Toploader, Will Young, Happy Mondays, Nouvelle Vague, Joe Bonamassa, The Wailers, Eureka Machines, DJ Yoda, Rusko, The Love Band, The Fins and Andrew Morris (Singer Songwriter).